Labevo/MicNetToolbox/network_alg/README.md

-# *Network analysis of co-ocrrence network obtained from SparCC*
+# *Network analysis of co-ocurrence network obtained from SparCC*

 ## Introduction